Uber partners with NASA on flying taxis

 The four-person ridesharing flights won't become a reality anytime soon but Holden said there are plans for demonstrations of the flying car network in Los Angeles, in addition to previously announced cities, Dallas and Dubai, in 2020.

-The tech firm has agreements to work with other aviation companies, but this is the first time it has formally partnered with a federal agency.
+The tech firm has agreements to work with other aviation companies, but this is the first time it has formally partnered with a federal U.S. agency.
 Uber's partnership is part of NASA's Space Act Agreement, a consortium of industry players working to ensure "safe and efficient operations" of its taxis and other small unmanned aerial systems flying at low altitudes.

+"These are exactly the kind of partners we need to make uberAIR a reality," Holden said of NASA.

 NASA did not immediately respond to a request for comment on the project.